-This book, written by experienced DUI defense criminal trial lawyers, Jeffrey Meldon, Tom Copeland & Carey Meldon gives insight into what a DUI charge is, ways the State can prove the charge and possible legal defenses.
+This book, written by experienced DUI defense criminal trial lawyer Carey Meldon and Tanner Demmery, members of the National College of DUI defense (NCDD).
+Gives insight into what a DUI charge is and ways the state can prove the charge and possible legal defenses.